 - Caps for the weave poles (optional) to keep out dust and rain.

-Make sure you've got all of the necessary supplies and decide which organization you're going with.
+Decide which organization you're going with.
 USDAA requires a distance between weave poles of 18-21 inches, AKC is 21-24 inches.
 To a veteran dog, she can do either easily.
 But you'll need to start somewhere and make your measurements consistent.
-I'd probably go with USDAA because the weaves will take up less space (which is usually a storage problem) and will be easier to move around.
+The USDAA weaves will take up less space (which is usually a storage problem) and will be easier to move around.
 Plus, you can always insert larger pieces to be AKC compliant.

 Cut and finish the weave poles.
 USDAA says weave poles are 3 feet in height, AKC 36-40 inches.
 Cut 12 weave poles of at least 35 inches (remember, the weave pole goes into a "T" joint which raises it off the ground 1-2 inches so if you measure and cut at 36 inches you'll end up with a 37-38 inch weave pole).
 Once you've cut your 12 weave poles--do the finish work.
 Put colored tape on them (usually 2-4 consistent in height rings).
 Ideally, do this at the dog's eye-height (to provide a distraction and thus better training for your dog).
 Don't just slap the tape on--make the pattern consistent.
 And don't worry about the color you use--you'll eventually change it as you become more serious at agility to give your dog exposure to a different look.
 So if your dog's head is at about 20 inches than put the stripes there.
 If you don't have colored tape, using masking tape to mark off stripes and then spray paint them.